 Successfully tapering from antipsychotic medication is made more possible when investigative work is done first to try and discover any underlying causative factors that may have preceded medication.
 At the Alternative to Meds program, the initial action is to run labs to identify any root causes for the symptoms that are troubling the person.

-The largest contributor we have found is the presence of toxicity, sometimes as a result of exposure to environmental poisons, and also that may accumulate over time as a result of the individual’s genetics.
+The largest contributor we have found is the presence of toxicity, sometimes as a result of exposure to environmental poisons, which may accumulate over time as a result of the individual’s genetics.
 In both cases, the goal is to gently clear these out of the body.
 We provide many holistic supportive therapies during the program that ease the process to its stable completion.

 The Role of Dopamine in Psychotic Thoughts and Behavior